 From Orlando, the fastest route to Bok Tower Gardens is just over an hour.

 One of the top tourist attractions in Orlando for families with young children, the Crayola Experience offers a day of fun for the whole family.
 The experience was designed to allow children to express themselves in vibrant creative colors.

-Located in the Florida Mall, the 70,000 square foot Hall of Color is a center of fun & artistic adventure.
+Located in the Florida Mall, the 70,000-square-foot Hall of Color is a center of fun & artistic adventure.
 There are 27 entertainment options on offer.
-Children can design their own colorful keepsakes and take a starring role in their own coloring picture.
+Children can design their own colorful keepsakes and take a starring role in their own creations.

 Any Orlando visit would be incomplete without some beach time.
-To enjoy some of the best beaches in Central Florida, head east to Cocoa Beach.
+To enjoy some of the most beautiful beaches near Orlando, head east to Cocoa Beach.
 The popular Space Coast town is one of the best Orlando day trips.

 With its consistent waves, Cocoa Beach is a great surfing spot.
 The shallow water allows surfers to wade out beyond the breakers.
 If surfing isn’t your thing, kayak out to sea or take to the air with a kiteboard.

-While in Cocoa Beach pay a visit to the world’s most famous surfing store, the Ron Jon Surf Store.
-At an astonishing 52,000 square feet, Ron Jon the world’s largest surf shop.
+While in Cocoa Beach, pay a visit to the world’s most famous surfing store, the Ron Jon Surf Store.
+At an astonishing 52,000 square feet, Ron Jon is the world’s largest surf shop.